ciims/CiiMS/OPTIONS.md

     'sphinxSource'=>'SOURCE_NAME',
 ```

-Second, replace the URLManager->rules->search array with the following.
+Second, _add_ the URLManager->rules->search array with the following.
 This will allow your app to connect to the sphinx search action.

 ```php
     'search/<page:\d+>'=>'/site/search',
     'search/<id:\d+>'=>'/site/search',
 ```

-While configuring Sphinx is beyond the scope of this document, your datasource should be configured as followed:
+While configuring Sphinx is beyond the scope of this document, your datasource should be configured as followed.
+This will ensure you get accurate search results.

 ~~~~
 source src